knpuniversity/javascript/knpu/ep1-basics/post-proper-api-endpoint.md

 In short, we are *not* going to use the Symfony Form component to render the form.
 It's not because we *can't*, but this will give us a bit more transparency on how our form looks.
 If you like writing HTML forms by hand, then write your code like I just did.
-If you're using Symfony and like to have *it* do the work for you, awesome, use Symfony forms.
+If you *are* using Symfony and like to have *it* do the work for you, awesome, use Symfony forms.

 We need to make two adjustments.
 First, get rid of the CSRF `_token` field.
 Protecting